Pursue the Certified Rehabilitation Counselor credential at UNT.

 *All graduate applicants must meet the Toulouse Graduate School admission requirements, but most programs also have additional requirements and deadlines.
 Please see application steps 2 and 3.

 2. Application to Rehabilitation and Health Services Department

 Students must also apply to the department.
-Items you will need for this step include:
+Students can work on application steps 1 & 2 at the same time.
+Items you will need for step 2 to apply to the department include:

 - Department Application